jfraz027/Big-Data/README.md

 Amazon has several policies to reduce the bias of its Vine reviews: [https://www.amazon.com/gp/vine/help?ie=UTF8](https://www.amazon.com/gp/vine/help?ie=UTF8).

 But are Vine reviews truly trustworthy?
-Your task is to investigate whether Vine reviews are free of bias.
+Investigate whether Vine reviews are free of bias.
 Use either PySpark or, for an extra challenge, SQL to analyze the data.

-* If you choose SQL, first use Spark on Colab to extract and transform the data and then load it into a SQL table on your RDS account.
-Perform your analysis with SQL queries on RDS.
+* With SQL, first use Spark on Colab to extract and transform the data and then load it into a SQL table on your RDS account.
+Perform analysis with SQL queries on RDS.

-* While there are no strict requirements for the analysis, consider steps you can take to reduce noisy data, such as filtering for reviews that meet a certain number of helpful votes, total votes, or both.
+* Consider steps such as filtering for reviews that meet a certain number of helpful votes, total votes, or both.

 * Submit a summary of your findings and analysis.